For Teachers

 Equal Protection

-This lesson can be tied into history lessons that focus on constitutional law and American civil rights; consider lessons on the Civil War, Jim Crow Laws, Japanese Internment, anti-miscegination laws, etc.
+This lesson can be tied into history lessons that focus on constitutional law and American civil rights; consider lessons on the Civil War, Jim Crow Laws, Japanese Internment, and anti-miscegination laws.

 -